IBM 704: Landmarks

 The programming languages FORTRAN and LISP were first developed for the 704, as was the SAP assembler—Symbolic Assembly Program, later distributed by SHARE as SHARE Assembly Program.

 MUSIC, the first computer music program, was developed on the IBM 704 by Max Mathews.

 In 1962, physicist John Larry Kelly, Jr. created one of the most famous moments in the history of Bell Labs by using an IBM 704 computer to synthesize speech.
 Kelly's voice recorder synthesizer vocoder recreated the song Daisy Bell, with musical accompaniment from Max Mathews.
 Arthur C. Clarke was coincidentally visiting friend and colleague John Pierce at the Bell Labs Murray Hill facility at the time of this speech synthesis demonstration, and Clarke was so impressed that six years later he used it in the climactic scene of his novel and screenplay for 2001: A Space Odyssey, where the HAL 9000 computer sings the same song.
-(Bell Laboratories later released a recording, on ten inch 78-RPM records, of speech and music created this way.
-It was apparently made with an IBM 7090, the solid state successor to the 704.)
+(Bell Laboratories later released a recording, on ten-inch 78-RPM records, of speech and music created this way.
+It was apparently made with an IBM 7090, the solid-state successor to the 704.)

 Edward O. Thorp, a math instructor at MIT, used the IBM 704 as a research tool to investigate the probabilities of winning while developing his blackjack gaming theory.
 He used FORTRAN to formulate the equations of his research model.

 The IBM 704 at the MIT Computation Center was used as the official tracker for the Smithsonian Astrophysical Observatory Operation Moonwatch in the fall of 1957.
 IBM provided four staff scientists to aid Smithsonian Astrophysical Observatory scientists and mathematicians in the calculation of satellite orbits: Dr. Giampiero Rossoni, Dr. John Greenstadt, Thomas Apple and Richard Hatch.
+The machine was also an important tool for Frank Rosenblatt; in 1957 he invented the first artificial neural network, the Perceptron, and implemented it on the IBM 704 computer at Cornell Aeronautical Laboratory.

+The IBM 704 was used for flight dynamics analyses of the NRL's Vanguard rockets.

 The Los Alamos Scientific Laboratory (LASL) developed an early monitor named SLAM to enable batch processing.

 Registers

-The IBM 704 has a 38-bit accumulator, a 36-bit multiplier quotient register, and three 15-bit index registers.
+The IBM 704 had a 38-bit accumulator, a 36-bit multiplier/quotient register, and three 15-bit index registers.
 The contents of the index registers are subtracted from the base address, so the index registers are also called "decrement registers".
 All three index registers can participate in an instruction: the 3-bit tag field in the instruction is a bit map specifying which of the registers participate in the operation.
-However, when more than one index register is selected, then their contents are ORed – not added – together before the decrement takes place.
+However, when more than one index register is selected, then their contents are bit-wise ORed – not added – together before the decrement takes place.
 This behavior persisted in later scientific-architecture machines (such as the IBM 709 and IBM 7090) until the IBM 7094.
-The IBM 7094, introduced in 1962, increased the number of index registers to seven and only selected one at a time; the "or" behavior remains available in a compatibility mode of the IBM 7094.
+The IBM 7094, introduced in 1962, increased the number of index registers to seven and only selected one at a time; the "or" behavior remained available in a compatibility mode of the IBM 7094.